 With a full-on work and home life, the Bartle family are hard to keep up with.
 Rob, an IT project manager, and Karine, a logistics consultant, are parents to three young children: Toby, aged seven, Natalie, five, and Noah, three.
 Even in their downtime, they’re always on the go.
 Karine is a yoga fan, Rob runs, Toby plays football and Natalie dances – plus the whole family goes skiing once or twice a year.

-Such a busy schedule means fitting in time with the extended family is a priority, and the Bartles have found that Center Parcs is the perfect location to get together.
-“It’s ideal for us because we meet up with Rob’s sister, her husband and their four children, as well as Rob’s parents, Mike and Margaret.
-There are seven children in total so it’s great that there is loads to keep them occupied.
+Such a busy schedule means fitting in time with the family is a priority, and the Bartles have found that Center Parcs is the perfect location to do this.
+“It’s great that there are loads of things to do to keep the children occupied.
 We can take them to the playgrounds, go on bike rides and, of course, the Subtropical Swimming Paradise is fantastic.”

 The Bartles have found that Center Parcs activities are a great way to sample fresh experiences.
 “Over the years, we’ve tried Junior Pony Rides, Cupcake Decorating, Ten Pin Bowling, Soccer Play and Hair Braiding,” says Karine.
-Laser Combat was a new experience, though, and the grandparents were initially cautious participants.
-“I didn’t know what to expect,” says Karine’s mum, Vicky Cook.
-“I definitely would have sat the activity out and watched instead, but Karine persuaded me to give it a go.”
+Laser Combat was a new experience, though, but we were all excited and willing participants.
+“It’s not something we usually try, but Karine persuaded me to give it a go” says Rob.

-Once the grandparents had accepted their mission, there was no way Karine, Rob and Toby were going to let the older generation back out and it was time for Mike, Vicky and Karine’s dad Paul to head into the Sherwood Forest’s Laser Combat arena.
+Once we were all suited and booted we all headed into the Sherwood Forest’s Laser Combat arena.
 “The staff were excellent – they really helped us to understand the games and encouraged everyone to get involved,” says Karine.

 Karine says she loved the competitive element.
 “It was one hour of running around so it was great exercise.
 Although, having said that, you can be as active as you want.
 There were trees to hide behind and forts to sneak into, so you could rest there if you needed.